 Tanzania and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.

-There is currently no U.S. Ambassador at post.
+The U.S. Ambassador at post is Mark B. Childress.
 Principal embassy officials are listed in the Department's Key Officers List.

 Tanzania maintains an embassy in the United States at 1232 22nd St NW, Washington, DC 20037 (tel.
 202-884-1080).